Wonton: Outside China

+In Vietnamese cuisine, they are known as hoành thánh.
+They are typically made with a mixture of shrimp and pork, and eaten fried or in soup.

 In the Peruvian-Chinese gastronomic fusion called chifa, wontons, called wantán in Peru, can be found fried with meat filling to eat with rice or tallarín saltado, and also in wonton soup or sopa wantán.